troglobit/troglobit.github.io/source/multicast-howto.markdown

 CORE is extremely simple to get started with.

    1. Fire up the GUI
    2. Drag and drop a few router icons to the grid
    3. Connect them
    4.  *BOOM* you now have IP addresses automatically assigned!
    5. Press the Play button -- routers are now starting up

 Play around a bit to try it out, it's awesome!
 I usually start pimd, mrouted, and smcroute manually with a script.
+(You can access the shell of each router by right-clicking on them.)
 The host file system is reachable from each router in CORE, even though they are isolated and have their own
 [network namespaces](http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/).